 Port Orchard Parrot Rescue was founded by Phyllis Penland in 2009 to help local parrots and their people find solutions to unsustainable living situations.
 Over the years our clients have come to know, love, and adopt many of the birds that we have taken in.
 We can’t imagine enough ways to thank our clients who have opened their hearts and their homes to these parrots, as well as those who have donated their time, money, toys, cages, word of mouth, and more over the years.
-You are the best of the best!Phyllis has now retired however Todd Penland (her son) continues to operate the rescue in conjunction with Port Orchard Parrots Plus’s retail business, as well as grooming, boarding, and daycare services at 595 Bethel Avenue (next door to H&R Block) in Port Orchard.
+You are the best of the best!Phyllis has now retired however Todd Penland (her son) continues to operate the rescue in conjunction with Port Orchard Parrots Plus’s retail business, as well as grooming, boarding, and other services at 595 Bethel Avenue (next door to H&R Block) in Port Orchard.

 This page will help introduce you to the work of Port Orchard Parrot Rescue and provide necessary information for those who wish to adopt or foster a homeless parrot as well as those seeking to re-home their own bird(s).
 Just select the tab at the top that pertains to your situation to continue.